 - While the mixture is boiling, beat the egg whites until stiff peaks form.

-- Beat in the cherry Jell-O and allow to sit.
+- Beat in the cherry Jell-O and vanilla extract.
+Allow to sit.

 - When syrup is ready, start mixing the the Jell-O mixture again on high and gradually add the syrup to the mixing bowl while mixing.

 - Allow the beater to work for 5-7 minutes or until the mixture begins to thicken and lose its gloss.